Brian Kerle Basketball

 BRISBANE INDIGENOUS CLINIC [SUMMARY]

-On January 20th, we held our first Brisbane City Council basketball clinic of 2018 which included introductory skill-based activities for the children new to basketball and an advanced session for those more experience and advanced in the game.
-As well as basketball activities we included activities to connect with Aboriginal elders and mentors, learn about their culture, and develop skills to share their cultural journey with others.
-Local elder Auntie Peggy spoke on respect, giving it your all and following your dreams.
-Indigenous mentors lead a range of cultural activities, including traditional music in the form of didgeridoo performance with art and dance to be introduced in future clinics in 2018.
+On July 7th, we will hold our next Brisbane City Council Indigenous basketball clinic of 2018 which includes introductory skill-based activities for the children new to basketball and an advanced session for those more experienced and advanced in the game.
+As well as basketball activities we include activities to connect with Aboriginal elders and mentors, learn about their culture, and develop skills to share their cultural journey with others.
+Local elders will share their cultural experiences and encourage players follow their dreams.
+Indigenous mentors lead a range of cultural activities, including traditional music in the form of didgeridoo performance with art and dance to be included.

 The Brisbane City Council clinics introduce Aboriginal and Torres Strait Islander youth to the game of basketball to increase participation rates and increase their current knowledge, skills and enjoyment of the game.
 The clinics provide opportunities for players to be mentored in personal growth in terms of leadership skills, teamwork and confidence and help us achieve our overall goal of reinforcing the importance of a healthy lifestyle and a good education with the assistance of the College for Indigenous Studies, Education and Research, University of Southern Queensland.
 All this made possible thanks to the amazing Indigenous team at the Brisbane City Council.